gsvk1729/FRT-Project/README.md

 # ⚡ Preventive⚡

-This is a web based application developed for health related telugu based website in India.
+This is a web based application developed for health related website in India.

 ### This web based application has been developed for the applications of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime,Quess ,Github and Ey.